 The biomass index of the North Sea and West of Scotland megrim stock declined during the late 1980s, remained fairly stable through the 1990s to the mid-2000s, and has increased since then.
-The index in 2014 (the last year for which data are available) was double that in 2005, and at its highest level for 30 years.
+The index in 2016 (the last year for which data are available) was almost double that in 2005.

 The fishing mortality index for North Sea and West of Scotland megrim has generally declined over the last 20 years.
-The value of the index in 2014 was the lowest recorded, and only one-third of the average in the 1990s.
+The value of the index in 2016 was about one-third of the average in the 1990s.